MalachiMackie/LoansUnlimitedExcercise/solution.md

 #### Networking

-All the aws components will be hosted within a VPC, with only the customer web api being accessible publically Uses AWS Direct Connect to connect on prem network to aws vpc to ensure loan provider agent application is not available publically
+All the aws components will be hosted within a VPC, with only the customer web api being accessible publically.

+Uses AWS Direct Connect to connect on prem network to aws vpc to ensure loan provider agent application is not available publically

 #### Logging